 Pre-Cooked Apple Filling

-Like I said, pre-cooking the filling is a game changer!
+Pre-cooking the filling is a game changer!
 It ensures you never end up with a soupy, under-cooked filling.
 You also won't end up with a filling that shrinks down during cooking and leaves space underneath your top crust.
 Best of all, it gives you complete control over the taste and sweetness level of your filling!

 My most important note with pre-cooked filling however is that you want it to be completely room temperature before you assemble the pie!
 If it's too hot, it will melt the butter in the crust too soon and if it's too cold, it won't heat up all the way through in the oven (although that's the better alternative since it's already cooked).